 Gigi Hadid Strips Down To Her Undies For ‘CR Girls 2018’ Calendar To Benefit The Special Olympics

 Gigi Hadid knows that strong is sexy!
-The model rocked some underwear for the fitness-inspired ‘CR Girls 2018’ Calendar.
-The proceeds from the project will support the Special Olympics!
+She rocked some underwear for the fitness-inspired ‘CR Girls 2018’ Calendar which will support the Special Olympics.

 Gigi Hadid‘s latest project is EVERYTHING.
 It’s sexy, it’s strong, and it supports a great cause.
 What more could you want?
 CR Fashion Book and TECHNOGYM teamed up to create the CR Girls 2018 Calendar, and handpicked models based on “their unique style, personality and iconic look.”
 So, naturally, Gigi made the cut.
 The 22-year-old rocked a white bra and panty set while lifting some weights, and girl looks GOOD.
 Check out the sexy shot below!